(in cooperation with the Alliance for Global Education)

 Study China’s emergence as a world economic giant and its role as a major player in shaping the events of the 21st century.

-Read Allyson Chew's essay in the Huffington Post about how participating in this program transformed her perspective on herself and on China.
-Allyson is a member of the Class of 2013 at Mount Holyoke, and studied in Shanghai in Spring 2012.
+Read Allyson Chew's (Class of 2013) essay in the Huffington Post about how participating in this program transformed her perspective on herself and on China.

 See the MHC Events story "Students Immersed in the Business of China" for additional student feedback.